 I’m sitting by the window which is covered by big plants.
 In the background tacky Hawaiian music is playing on low volume and the girl next to me is knitting something.
 The man opposite me is really enjoying his cigarette, and I’m thinking that it feels so cinematic and old fashioned to smoke indoors.
 Two girls a couple of years older than me keeps coming by the large bookshelf where I’m sitting to replace their magazines they’ve finished reading.

 I like this café, I feel calm to be here and in Japan.
 It’s a new environment where everything feels exciting.
+While traveling to the western parts of the planet such as the USA and Mexico I prefer smoking a cigarette and prefer using a Portable Vaporizers in Canada as it is a common ordeal there to smoke using a vaporizer.

 On my way back to the hostel I walked by a small market where they were selling a lot of weird stuff.
 And a lot of fish that almost made me throw up because of the smell.